maestun/alis/README.md

 ## Build and run

-Tested on macOS, Ubuntu and Windows (Cygwin and MinGW).
+Tested on macOS, Ubuntu and Windows (MSC, Cygwin, MinGW-w64/MSYS2).

 Install the following packages on your system: